aocLEL/asm-c-stdlib/README.md

 # asm-c-stdlib
-this a funny, without commitment, NASM implementation of the C standard library
+this is a funny, without commitment, NASM implementation of the C standard library